Batman: The Enemy Within: The Review

 Score: 9 out of 10

 Batman: The Enemy Within is better in every shape and form compared to the first game.
 If we already loved our experience throughout the first season, then we were absolutely obsessed with The Enemy Within, especially the dynamic between Bruce and John.
 It took us about 14 hours to complete and platinum the game, however, we are sure that we will definitely come back to this story in the future!
-We are adding Batman: The Telltale Series: Season 3 into our "impossible" dream list.
+We are adding Batman: The Telltale Series: Season 3 to our "impossible dreams" list.

 Comments